karolbryzgiel/partypoly.github.io/index.md

 ### Support or Contact

-Having trouble with Partypoly? [contact support](partypolyapp@gmail.com) and we’ll help you sort it out.
-E-mail: partypolyapp@gmail.com
+Having trouble with Partypoly?
+Contact us via email partypolyapp@gmail.com and we’ll help you sort it out.